 When I first heard Laura Mvula‘s “She” on the radio I was struck by her originality.
-Then I heard “I Can’t Live With the World”, another cut that sounded (wonderfully) like one of Miguel Atwood-Ferguson’s inspired arrangements.
-No, it was Laura’s.
-She did all the arrangements on the debut album.
+Then I heard “I Can’t Live With the World,” another cut that sounded (wonderfully) like one of Miguel Atwood-Ferguson’s inspired arrangements.
+But no, it was Laura’s.
+She did all the arrangements on her debut album.

-I immediately thought that with a surname like Mvula that she was South African, but it turns out that’s her married name; she is married to singer Themba Mvula.
-And yes, she is a schooled musician with a degree in composition from Birmingham Conservatory.
-She is also a choral director (I was thinking of Eric Whitacre when I first heard “She”.
-He’s living in England now).
+I automatically assumed that she was South African with a surname like Mvula, but it turns out that’s actually her married name; she is married to the Zambian-born, classical baritone, Themba Mvula.
+And yes, Laura herself is a classically-trained musician with a degree in composition from Birmingham Conservatory, which is where she met her husband.
+She is also a choral director.
+(I was thinking of the England-based but American composer, Eric Whitacre when I first heard “She.”)
 You can hear that training in her arrangements.
-My favorite two songs on the new album are “She” and “I Can’t Live with the World”.
-“She” concerns a child moving from a rougher part of town, a concrete jungle, into a nicer part of the city with beautiful gardens and surrounded by nature.
+My two favorite songs on the new album are “She” and “I Can’t Live with the World.”
+“She” concerns a child moving from a rougher part of town, a concrete jungle, to a more gentrified part of the city surrounded by nature and beautiful gardens.

-In this Brit Music Awards performance she reminds me of another powerful woman: Nina Simone, who was also classically trained.
-Both have the sort of stunning originality that is becoming more and more rare these days.
+In the Brit Music Awards performance (below) she reminds me of another dynamic female vocal legend: Nina Simone, who was also classically trained.
+Both have that sort of stunning originality that feels like it’s become more and more rare these days.

 Laura’s debut album, Sing to the Moon, will be released digitally on April 16th.
 The album will be released on May 14th.